BioHPC/SORA/README.md

-# SGRA
+# SORA
-Scalable Graph Reduction Algorithms for Genome Assembly using Apache Spark on Cloud
+Scalable Overlap-Graph Reduction Algorithms for Genome Assembly using Apache Spark on Cloud